 - Bad chest pain or pain in your abdomen

 - Achy soreness in your leg(s)

 - Yellowing of eyes and skin

-- Seeing flashing zigzag lines or bright things (aura) before bad headache
+- Visions of flashing zigzag lines or bright things (an aura) before a bad headache

 How Effective is the Vaginal Ring?

-Supplements and certain medicines will lessen the effectiveness of NuvaRing.
-Some of these medicines include:
+Certain supplements and medicines can reduce the effectiveness of NuvaRing.
+Some of these include:

 - Anti-seizure medicines